The Best Way to Organize Your Home on a Budget

 Organizing Your Home on a Budget

-Most of us own too much stuff, lots of which we haven’t used in years, likely won’t ever use again, and possible don’t even like.
+Most of us own too much stuff, much of which we haven’t used in years, likely won’t ever use again, and possible don’t even like.

-You don’t want to spend money to organize items you don’t use.
+You don’t want to spend money (or time) organizing items you don’t use.

-Get rid of that excess stuff and your organizing problems will be over!
+Get rid of the excess stuff in your life and organizing will get a lot easier!

 How do I know?

 Year in, year out, I organized our stuff to make it fit in the series of small homes we moved in and out of with each new military duty station.

 Hoping to put down roots somewhere, we eventually bought our first home.
 With 5 bedrooms, 3 baths, and 2700 sq. ft. of space, I thought for sure my organizing struggles were over.